spryker/spryker-docs/docs/dg/dev/backend-development/audit-logs/audit-logs.md

 Audit logging is enabled by various plugins that implement `Spryker\Shared\LogExtension\Dependency\Plugin\AuditLoggerConfigPluginInterface`.
 These plugins provide the necessary configuration for audit logging across different applications.

-`AuditLoggerConfigPluginInterface` defines the main configuration for audiot loggers.
+`AuditLoggerConfigPluginInterface` defines the main configuration for audit loggers.
 Here are the main methods in this interface:

 <details>
   <summary>AuditLoggerConfigPluginInterface</summary>